ArshCypherZ/ScaleSecret/README.md

 # ScaleSecret Bot

-A Telegram bot that automatically posts engaging tech facts about popular apps and their engineering solutions every 24 hours written in telethon.
+A Telegram bot that automatically posts diverse, educational tech facts about modern apps and technologies every 24 hours (built with Telethon).

-Find live working version here at our [group chat](https://t.me/SpiralTechDivision).
+Find the live working version here in our [group chat](https://t.me/SpiralTechDivision).

 ## Setup